RipcordSoftware/lazyflatset/README.md

 The big advantage lazyflatset has is in handling the data once inserted.
 The data is held in contiguous memory which means it is as fast as std::vector to enumerate with no additional memory or CPU overhead to yield sorted output.

 Since std::set is sparse the data is spread all over the memory space (or at least that used by `new`).
+Iterating over the set will incurr indirection costs and std::copy will not be able to take advantage of fast memory copy operations like `memcpy`.

 std::unordered_set is continguous however it isn't sorted and generally uses a lot more memory to maintain fast insert and lookup performance.